 - Overseeing the privacy training of employees

 - Conducting a risk analysis and creating HIPAA-compliant procedures where needed

 - Investigating and reporting incidences of data breaches

 - Ensuring the protection of patients’ rights in accordance with federal and state laws

 - Keeping up-to-date with pertinent state and federal laws

-The fact is the HIPAA regulations do not give an exact definition of the duties and responsibilities of a HIPAA Compliance Officer.
-It is up to the covered entity or business associate to determine the duties of it HIPAA Compliance Officer according to the organization’s specific requirements.
-To know the specific requirements, a good understanding of the HIPAA, HITECT Act and Final Omnibus Rule and their requirements on covered entities and business associates is necessary.
+HIPAA regulations do not give an exact definition of the duties and responsibilities of a HIPAA compliance officer.
+It is up to the covered entity or business associate to determine what duties are required according to the organization’s specific requirements.